servalproject/serval-dna/doc/Servald-Configuration.md

 * on Android `/data/data/org.servalproject/var/serval-node`
 * on other platforms `/var/serval-node`

+**servald** will create its instance directory (and all enclosing parent directories) if it does not already exist.

 Running many daemons
 --------------------

 To run more than one **servald** daemon process on the same device, each daemon must have its own instance path (and hence its own `serval.conf`).
 Set the `SERVALINSTANCE_PATH` environment variable to a different directory path before starting each daemon.
-Each **servald** daemon will create its own instance directory (and all enclosing parent directories) if it does not already exist.

 Configuration persistence
 -------------------------